VDI pool overview

 All of the pools above can also be delivered with GPU, a Graphics Processing Unit.
 This allows for faster editing of video and specialized software.
 Some applications require this.

-Pools with a GPU get the suffix +
+Pools with a GPU get the suffix "+" (Silver+ for instance)

 It is important that you are aware of the hardware you need for the tasks you are doing.
-There is, for example, no need to edit Word documents in the Platinum pool.
-It will also be difficult to do heavy calculations in the Silver pool.
+There is, for example, no need to use VMs from the Platinum pool to edit Word documents.
+It will also be difficult to do heavy calculations on VMs from the Silver pool.
 This is important because more powerful pools consume more resources, and will have a higher price.